 Who is most at risk of breast cancer?

 As with all cancers, the risk of developing breast cancer depends on a number of factors and varies from person to person.
-The good news is that there are steps you can take to reduce your risk.

 Lifestyle risk factors

 - Being overweight or obese (for postmenopausal breast cancer only)

 - Not breastfeeding when you have a baby

 - Age – your risk increases as you get older

 - Starting your period early (before age 12)